jonathanw82/the-honey-pot/README.md

 #### The users goals of this website are:
 * Easy to navigate.
-* able to login.
+* Able to login.
-* view there profile and previouse orders.
+* View there profile and previouse orders.
 * Read the blog to keep upto date with what the bees are doing

 #### The Admin goals of this website are: